WordPress Text Color And Size Edit

 - This will bring up some extra options in the toolbar above your post.
 One of these options is a “Text color” drop-down box.

 - Use your mouse to highlight the text you want to change and then click the “Text color” drop-down box.
-Choose whichever color you like.
+Choose whichever color you like for your WordPress text color.

 - Once you have chosen a color you can click the blue “Update” button on the right-hand side to save your changes.